 We weathered the 2007-2009 recession quite well.
-By then we had multiple large-scale global accounts with many of the top companies, I was flying all over the world and delivering some of the most exciting training programmes I could create
+By then we had multiple large-scale global accounts with many of the top companies, I was flying all over the world and delivering some of the most exciting training programmes I could create.

 The Stability bit

-I went to work with a large technical training business in the UK who had a small Management, Leadership and Business skills division that was struggling.
+I went to work with a large technical training business in the UK who had a small Management, Leadership and Business Skills division that was struggling.
 I helped turn it around from a mediocre, low income training division, into a multi-modal, multi-million pound and an extremely profitable business.

-I took a couple of months out to do a few D.I.Y projects at home (like dig and build 100,000 litre Natural swimming Pond in the garden!!) then in October 2016 I launched my new business, doing some freelance training, business and management consultancy, as well as growing an exciting on-line business.
+I took a couple of months out to do a few D.I.Y projects at home (like dig and build 100,000 litre Natural swimming Pond in the garden!) then in October 2016 I launched my new business, doing freelance training, business and management consultancy, as well as growing an exciting on-line business.

 The Final bit

-Now, in 2019, looking back over the last few years, I have had the most fantastic time running my own show.
+Now, in 2019, looking back over the last few years, I have had the most fantastic time running my own show again.
 I managed to spend more time on my boat, (more than I had done on any of my previous six boats – Yes, I am a bit of a boat fanatic!)